ted-marozzi/stock-likes-share-price-scraper/README.md

     "Password": "foobar"
 }

-2) Install chromedriver and pass the path to functions required
+2) Install chromedriver and add to path, or maybe put it in the root folder idk if that will work though.

     You may need to know your chrome version number